"Green Steel" that supports our environment

 We aim to be able to offer our customers climate-neutral steel products.

-With buying Guarantees of Origin and from the balance sheet point of view, we ensure the total amount of electricity required to manufacture our products at SWT not to come from plants subsidized by the Renewable Energy Act (EEG) for regenerative power generation.
+With buying Guarantees of Origin we ensure that the electricity required to manufacture Green steel products at SWT, does not to come from plants subsidized by the Renewable Energy Act (EEG) for regenerative power generation.

 We are sure of having made the right decision for the benefit of our customers and society.